Stochastic dynamics at the back of a gene drive eradication wave: Methods

-We posit that wild-type recolonisation or chasing can very likely be prevented if the last individual carrying a wild-type allele is surrounded by a sufficiently large number of drive individuals.
+\lk{In a spatially homogeneous setting, a simulation initialized with a few wild-type individuals and many drive individuals will very likely lead to extinction of the wild-type allele \cite{champer2021}.
+For the investigation of the stochastic effects at the back of the wave, } we posit that wild-type recolonisation or chasing can very likely be prevented if the last individual carrying a wild-type allele is surrounded by a sufficiently large number of drive individuals.
 This reference number, denoted by $\mathscr{N}$, should be large enough to avoid stochastic effects, but much smaller than the carrying capacity $K$.
 We choose $\mathscr{N}=100$ in this paper.

 To get a clearer view, we superimpose in Figure \ref{fig_back_wave}(g) the distribution of drive alleles at several times ($\n{D}$ in red), the distribution of wild-type alleles at a single time ($\n{W}$ in blue) and the histogram of the position of the last wild-type allele (light blue).
 We see that a clear separation exists between the distribution of the last wild-type allele and the area with few drive alleles (below 100) when $s=0.3$ preventing the wild-type recolonisation with high probability.